MoSilvera/Cohort37_eyes_on_the_sky/README.md

 Three words: Practice, empathy, and fun!

-As a teaching assistant at a coding bootcamp, I am always trying to keep my skills sharp, as well as create example code for my students.
-As our team explores ways to teach the use of custom events to our students, alongside the basics of asynchronous programming, I find it important to go through the experience my students are about to have.
+As a teaching assistant at a coding bootcamp, I like to practice my skills, as well as create example code for my students.
+As our team explores ways to teach the use of custom events to our students, alongside the basics of asynchronous programming, I think it's important to go through the experience my students are about to have!

 Plus...space is cool.
 Who doesn't want to see something from space!?